0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 #### METHOD:

+N.b. work in progress..
+It is my intention to produce an engineered moving platform for Art so that the telescope may remain fixed on a certain region of space, or to map a sector of the milky way outside of the natural rotation of the Earth.

-1)	Point telescope at the zenith above to confirm accuracy
+1)	Point telescope at the zenith to confirm accuracy, and let the natural rotation of the Earth act as the rotational 'arm' of Art.

 #### REMOVAL OF ERRORS / CALIBRATION:
 1) To do